RKammuller/WarGame/README.md

 # War Application
 Card Game <br>
-Copy and paste ContentView into Xcode then "Run" Application on iPhone 11.
+Copy and paste ContentView.swift into Xcode then "Run" Application on iPhone 11.